 - They break.
 This is a very important disadvantage – disks can break down, just like the hard drive in your computer.
 In that case, you're no better off than with a broken computer.
 And it's sadly a lot more common than you'd like it to be.

 - Portability.
 Yes, we know this was an advantage, but in the world of data backup, that's also a disadvantage.
 If your data is saved on something physical that can be carried around with you, that means that it can also get stolen, lost, dropped in water or destroyed in a fire.

 - Connected to your device for regular backup.
-If you want a regular backup (and that's really the only one that makes sense), the drive has to be connected to your device all the time.
-That is either an annoying chose or your backup is not up to date.
+If you want a regular backup (and that's really the only one that makes sense), the backup drive has to be connected to your device all the time.
+That is either an annoying chore or your backup is not up to date.

 - You are the only one responsible for your security.
 There's a chance you're not a security expert.
 Perhaps you don't really know how to encrypt the files on your external hard drive or you just can't be bothered.
 In this case, your files aren't that secure as they could be.

 - Limited space.
 The real downside, in the long run, is the fact that you can't really upgrade your external hard drive once you run out of space.
 That means buying a new one and/or keeping your files backed up on two or more drives.
 Kind of unpractical.

 - Affordable.
 Unless you're a big company with lots of data to store, cloud storage is very affordable.
 You can pick a plan that suits you from 0,5€ per month in Koofr for example.

 - Possible to upgrade to larger storage.
 That's the beauty: you're paying for the size of the plan that you need and you can upgrade anytime if you do run out of space.